Article · Apr 10, 2026

 return new Response(JSON.stringify({ status: 'sent' }), { status: 200 });

-Option 2: do the slow work either way.
+Do the slow work either way.
 Whatever side effect your “valid user” path produces (audit log row, rate-limit counter increment, telemetry event), produce the same side effect on the “no such user” path.
-The work is the leveler, not the sleep.
+The work itself is the leveler.
+The timing match is structural, not a number you have to keep updating.

 - Login.
-“Wrong password” and “user not found” need to return identical responses.
+“Wrong password” and “user not found” need identical responses.
 The classic mitigation in the OWASP authentication cheat sheet is “Login failed.
 Username or password incorrect.” with a 401 in both cases.

 - Magic-link request.
 Same as password reset.
 Return “if an account exists, we sent the link” regardless.

 - Username availability checks.
-A typeahead that calls
+A typeahead calling

-If you are inheriting a Supabase-based product, this is the third audit in the four-part security pass I run on every project, alongside the two-layer identity model, the PostgREST upsert fragility, and the Origin-validation patch on edge functions.
+If you are inheriting a Supabase-based product, this is the third audit in the four-part security pass I run on every project, alongside the two-layer identity model, the PostgREST upsert fragility, and the origin-validation patch on edge functions.
 All four are silent.
 All four are common.
 All four take an afternoon to fix once you have the inventory.

-How I test for the bug
+How to test for the bug

 Pick a known-good email (your own test account) and a definitely-invalid one.
 Run both through every endpoint that takes an email or username: